-Daniel Haake, AICP, CMILT
+Daniel Haake, AICP, CMILT, ENV SP

 Senior Transportation Planner

-Dan has written articles for Planning Magazine, ITE Journal, TR News and Governing, and was a co-author of APA’s policies on freight, smart cities, and connected and autonomous vehicles.
+Dan has written over 25 articles for publications like Planning, ITE Journal, TR News, Transport Dive and Governing, and was a co-author of APA’s policies on freight, smart cities, and connected and autonomous vehicles.
 He is also a frequent speaker at conferences like DISTRIBUTECH, the American Planning Association’s National Planning Conference and TRB’s Annual Meeting.